jhpyle/docassemble/_docs/functions.md

 dictionary].
 Each [`datetime`] or [`DADateTime`] object is converted to its `isoformat()`.
 Other objects are converted to `None`.

-If you want the raw [Python] dictionary, you can call `all_variables(simplify=False)`.
-However, you should never save the result of this function as a variable in the interview session, because then the interview answers will double in size.
+If you want the raw [Python] dictionary representing the variables defined in the interview session, you can call `all_variables(simplify=False)`.
+The result is not suitable for conversion to [JSON].
+This raw [Python] dictionary will be linked to the current interview answers, so that if you use the [Python] `is` operator to test for equivalence between objects, you will see that they are equivalent.
+Therefore, if you try to edit the output of `all_variables(simplify=False)`, you may be affecting the interview variables in unwanted ways.
+If you want the result of `all_variables(simplify=False)` to be a distinct copy of the interview answers, call it using `all_variables(simplify=False, make_copy=True)`.

 **docassemble** keeps a dictionary called `_internal` in the interview variables and uses it for a variety of internal purposes.
 By default,